Last Updated on July 18, 2020 by CryptoCreed

 Initial Token Generation Event

-The issues ShipChain will handle are fundamental to a multi-trillion dollar industry, one historically slow moving and resistant to change.
+The issues ShipChain will handle are fundamental to a multi-trillion dollar industry, one historically slow-moving and resistant to change.
 We have plans for delivering our offering on our present funding, however, breathing life into our full vision is a gigantic undertaking and would be best served by opening ourselves to outside funding.
-In this manner, we are running a Token Generation Event or “TGE” to offer an underlying supply of our tokens with a specific end goal to kick off the ShipChain economy and supplement funding to enable us deliver the best product possible.
+In this manner, we are running a Token Generation Event or “TGE” to offer an underlying supply of our tokens with a specific end goal to kick off the ShipChain economy and supplement funding to enable us to deliver the best product possible.

 This ‘TGE’ will occur in various phases, including Pre-Sale, Sale 1, and Sale 2.
 Pre-Sale and Sale 1 will occur immediately, ending after January 2018.
 Sale 2 will occur upon the completion of several milestones, including the live use of our web platform, version 1.0 of our full tracking system, and generation of live revenues with genuine customer shipments.
 We anticipate Sale 2 will occur between 1-2 years after Sale 1.